This section provides an overview of deployment options for your virtual assets. Sections include:

 - Drag and drop a virtual asset from the Local machine node to the remote Virtualize server’s node in the Virtualize Server view.
 See Drag/Drop or Copy/Paste for details.

 You can also run an instance of Virtualize Server on your local machine.
-As you create virtual assets, you can use the Virtualize Server View in the desktop GUI to manage and configure them.
+As you create virtual assets, you can use the Virtualize Server View in the desktop GUI to manage and configure then.
 There are several options for deploying local instances of Virtualize Server.

 - Right-click the Local machine node, Virtual Assets node, or any virtual asset folder/subfolder node, then chose Add Virtual Asset.
 See Add Virtual Asset Wizard for details.